A Round the World ticket (RTW ticket) is a special kind of airfare that can take you around the world using different airlines.

 - Travel starts and ends in the same country and follows either an easterly or westerly direction.
 Up to 5 surface (overland) sectors can be included.

-- RTW tickets are offered by the main global alliances – Oneworld, Star Alliance and Skyteam.
-Simpler RTW tickets can be offered by various airline partnerships.
+- RTW tickets are offered by the main 2 global alliances – Oneworld and Star Alliance – whilst Skyteam discontinued their RTW offering.

 - Tickets are normally mileage based (26,000-39,000 miles) or continent based and are generally issued by the first airline flown.